Tokyo DisneySea Guide: The Best DisneySea Rides and How to Plan 1-Day Itinerary

 DisneySea Standby Pass

-The Standby Pass is needed for certain popular attractions, shops, restaurants, and shows, especially in the summertime at busy times.
+The Standby Pass is needed for certain popular attractions, shops, restaurants, and shows, especially in the summertime, at busy times.
 Yes, that means that in certain months and at certain times, you can’t get in unless you have a standby pass.
 At other times, it will mean that you get in faster if you have one—you‘ll need to check conditions in the app for each spot.
-This is literally crowd control, so make sure to hop into your Tokyo Disney Resort App right after entering the park to get yourself a spot on Standy Pass rides—it is free, and you can choose your times to a degree.
+This is literally crowd control, so make sure to hop into your Tokyo Disney Resort App right after entering the park to get yourself a spot on Standby Pass rides—it is free, and you can choose your times to a degree.

 Visiting Tokyo DisneySea in Japan, picture by Next Level of Travel